Recent Events

 Annual Churchill Society events include lectures, movie night, Wine Wit and Wisdom, and celebrating Churchill’s Birthday with a dinner and lecture.
 Members and their guests are invited to attend all CSNO events.

-On November 30, 2023 at the New Orleans Country Club, the Society held its annual celebration of the birth of Sir Winston Churchill.
+November 30, 2023 at the New Orleans Country Club, the Society held its annual celebration of the birth of Sir Winston Churchill.
 The evening was attended by 110 members of the Society and their guests, one of the biggest crowds in the Society’s history.

 Gregg Collins, the Society’s “Prime Minister”, presided.
-He was pleased to present the first “Herschel Abbott Award” to Dr. Brett S. Shufelt, who has not only been an inspiring teacher of Churchillian qualities at Copia-Lincoln Community College in Wesson, Mississippi and at Mississippi Gulf Coast Community College, but for many years had taken students to attend Society events in New Orleans held in conjunction with the National WWII Musuem.
+He was pleased to present the first “Herschel Abbott Award” to Dr. Brett S. Shufelt, who has not only been an inspiring teacher of Churchillian qualities at Copia-Lincoln Community College in Wesson, Mississippi and at Mississippi Gulf Coast Community College, but for many years had taken students to attend Society events in New Orleans held in conjunction with the National WWII Museum.
 Dr. Shufelt and his wife were present, as were Herschel Abbott’s widow and daughter, Anne Abbott and Cathryn Jones who unveiled the Award.

 The Victory Belles then performed, for the second year, a wonderful selection of songs, ending with stirring renditions of “God Save the King” and “God Bless America”.